fpcarneiro/Deep-Learning-Nanodegree/README.md

 * If you'd like to read more about interpretability of CNNs:
   * Here's an [article](https://blog.openai.com/adversarial-example-research/) that details some dangers from using deep learning models (that are not yet interpretable) in real-world applications.
   * There's a lot of active research in this area.
 These [authors](https://arxiv.org/abs/1611.03530) recently made a step in the right direction.

+### RNN

+#### LSTM
+Now that you've gone through the Recurrent Neural Network lesson, I'll be teaching you what an LSTM is.
+This stands for Long Short Term Memory Networks, and are quite useful when our neural network needs to switch between remembering recent things, and things from long time ago.
+But first, I want to give you some great references to study this further.
+There are many posts out there about LSTMs, here are a few of my favorites:

+* Chris Olah's LSTM post
+* Edwin Chen's LSTM post
+* Andrej Karpathy's lecture on RNNs and LSTMs from CS231n
+* So, let's dig in!